acquia/blt/readme/skills.md

 ## Enterprise Web Development

 ### Development Environment
 BLT can be operated on any "LAMP" stack that will run Drupal.
-Acquia provides several tools for this, but they are optional.

 #### [DrupalVM](https://www.drupalvm.com/)
 This project aims to make spinning up a simple local Drupal test/development environment incredibly quick and easy, and to introduce new developers to the wonderful world of Drupal development on local virtual machines (instead of crufty old MAMP/WAMP-based development).